ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

    2. With this SFX selected in our Hierarchy, look in the **Properties** window.
 To enable our sfx to be heard through walls, and to make the sound fade the further away a player is from it, we need to change a couple settings.

       Click the box for **Enable Attenuation** to turn it on, and do the same for the box for **Auto Play**.
 Uncheck the box for **Enable Occlusion**.
 You can hover over the names of the properties to read a little more about what they do.

-       [PHOTO HERE]
+      TODO: PHOTO HERE

       We want attenuation enabled so that the sound of impact is harder to hear the further away you are from the impact, just like in real life.

       Auto play makes it so the sound effect plays immediately when it is created, which is exactly what we want for lining up the sound with the moment a player is hit.

       We're turning off occlusion so that a shot can be heard through walls, meaning walls won't stop us from hearing that we made a successful shot.

       **Don't be afraid to experiment** with any of the settings you see--different combinations make for a totally different gameplay experience!

 3. Now that we have these two effects in our Hierarchy, hold shift to select them both and right click to open the context menu.

    Hover over "Create Network Context" and click **"Create Client Context Containing This"** to wrap both objects in a Client Context folder.

 4. Right click this new Client Context folder, and click **"New Group Containing This"** to wrap the whole thing in a group.
 This is the usual best practice for making templates with Client Context content.

    Name the group "Player Impact Effect".

 5. Right click this new group, and click **"Create New Template From This"** to make this whole little effect we made a template that we can use elsewhere, or even publish to Community Content should you so choose!

 6. Now that it is a template, it can be found in our Project Content tab.
 Just like the bullet from earlier, delete the template we just made from the Hierarchy and then select the `weapon` object.

    Scroll down in the Properties window to the VisualEffects section, and look for the **Impact Player Effect** slot.
 Drag your Player Impact Effect from your Project Content into this slot, and test out the weapon!

 Now that you've made one effect, try making other types of effect templates for the other sections of the `weapon`'s effects!
 A good one to add is the Impact Surface Aligned effect--this happens when the player shoots something that isn't a player, like a wall or the floor.

-[GIF HERE OF WHOLE SHABANG]
+TODO: GIF HERE OF WHOLE SHABANG

 This is a really simple version of a gun.
 Each part could be done a different way or made more complicated for whatever your imagination can dream up!
 You could go back into what we have created to add more effects or change the way it works.